awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 ```

 Additional considerations to note when using the `ssm-secure` dynamic reference pattern:
-+ CloudFormation does not return the actual parameter value for secure strings in any API calls, but rather returns the literal dynamic reference\.
++ CloudFormation doesn't return the actual parameter value for secure strings in any API calls, but rather returns the literal dynamic reference\.
 + CloudFormation does store the literal dynamic reference, which contains the plaintext parameter name of the secure string\.
 + For change sets, CloudFormation compares the literal dynamic reference string\.
-It does not resolve and compare the actual values of `ssm-secure` references\.
+It doesn't resolve and compare the actual values of `ssm-secure` references\.
-+ Dynamic references for secure values, such as `ssm-secure` and `secretsmanager`, are not currently supported in [custom resources](template-custom-resources.md)\.
++ Dynamic references for secure values, such as `ssm-secure` and `secretsmanager`, aren't currently supported in [custom resources](template-custom-resources.md)\.
 + In cases where CloudFormation must rollback a stack update, that update rollback operation will fail if the previously\-specified version of a secure string parameter is no longer available\. in such cases, do one of the following:
   + Use `CONTINUE_UPDATE_ROLLBACK` to skip the resource\.
   + Recreate the secure string parameter in the Systems Manager Parameter Store, and update it until the parameter version reaches the version used in the template\.
 Then use `CONTINUE_UPDATE_ROLLBACK` without skipping the resource\.
-+ Currently, AWS CloudFormation does not support cross\-account SSM parameter access\.
++ Currently, AWS CloudFormation doesn't support cross\-account SSM parameter access\.
-+ CloudFormation does not support using parameter labels or public parameters in dynamic references\.
++ CloudFormation doesn't support using parameter labels or public parameters in dynamic references\.

   A parameter label is a user\-defined alias to help you manage different versions of a parameter\.
 For more information, see [Labeling parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-labels.html) in the *AWS Systems Manager User Guide*\.